mvied/wordpress-https/readme.txt

 = How do I make my whole website secure? =
 To make your entire website secure, you simply need to change your site url to use HTTPS instead of HTTP.
 Please read <a href="http://codex.wordpress.org/Changing_The_Site_URL" target="_blank">how to change the site url</a>.
+Alternatively, you can use URL Filters in the WordPress HTTPS Settings to secure your entire site by putting just '/' as a filter.
+This will cause any URL with a forward slash to be secure (all of them).

 = How do I make only certain pages secure? =
 The plugin adds a meta box to the add/edit post screen entitled HTTPS.
 In that meta box, a checkbox for 'Secure Post' has been added to make this process easy.
 See Screenshots if you're having a hard time finding it.
+Alternatively, you can use URL Filters to secure post and pages by their permalink.

 = I'm using Force SSL Administration and all of the links to the front-end of my site are HTTPS.
 Why? = For many users this behavior is desirable.
 If you would like links the the front-end of your site to be HTTP, enable Force SSL Exclusively and do not secure your front-end pages.